 - Process & Quality Control Procedures

 - Handling Recalls

-This list makes the cGMPs sound pretty simple but there’re anything but.
+This list makes the cGMPs sound pretty simple but they are anything but.
 In fact, cGMP is a complex nightmare that requires a serious investment on behalf of any supplement manufacturer.
 In practice, this means that the vast majority of supplement brands contract their manufacturing to third-party facilities.
-This doesn’t have any direct implication on quality, but it’s a strong signal of dedication when a brand maintains their own facilities.
+This doesn’t have any direct implication on quality, but it’s a strong signal of dedication when a brand maintains its own facilities.